abdrahmansoltan/Learning-Notes/React/01-React.md

 ![jsx](./img/jsx.jpg)

 - **JSX** = "HTML in JavaScript"
 - it's a "Syntactic sugar", does not run in the browser like this!
+- It's not legal Javascript; It has to be transpiled to Javascript using **Babel**
 - It's like functions as when react sees them it **invokes them**
 - in older versions of react : to use `JSX` you had to write this in the file :